siniekoo19/Spotity-Song-Recommender-System/README.md

 ## Acknowledgments

-- Thanks to [kaggel](https://www.kaggle.com/datasets/notshrirang/spotify-million-song-dataset) for providing the spam email dataset used in this project.
+- Thanks to [kaggel](https://www.kaggle.com/datasets/notshrirang/spotify-million-song-dataset) for providing dataset used in this project.
 - Special thanks to the open-source community for their invaluable contributions to the tools and libraries used in this project.

 ## Feedback